 In addition to reaching specific segments with your ads, you can exclude unrelated, and therefore unprofitable, segments.
 By reaching only the segments that are relevant to your business, you can help reduce your costs and increase the likelihood that your ad will attract clicks and conversions.

 This article shows you how to exclude specific segments if they're not a good match for what you're advertising.

 How it works

-Just as you can improve your keyword list by excluding specific keywords, you can remove specific types of segments (for example, affinity or your data) from your campaign or ad group if they're not a good match for what you're advertising.
+Just as you can improve your keyword segment by excluding specific keywords, you can remove specific types of segments (for example, affinity or your data) from your campaign or ad group if they're not a good match for what you're advertising.
 You can exclude specific segments from Search, Display, Discovery and Video campaigns.

 - Click Audiences.

 - In the 'Exclusions' module, you’ll see a list of excluded segments, with type, where the segment is excluded from, and the level of the exclusion.